Westside Family Handbook

 Special occasions may be celebrated with treats at the discretion of the classroom teacher.
 Please check with your teacher prior to bringing in any group snacks.

-Snacks and treats provided for groups should be nut free OR individually packaged with ingredients listed.
+Snacks and treats provided for groups should be nut-free OR individually packaged with ingredients listed.

 Early Learning (preschool & pre-kindergarten) classes must follow the Department of Early Learning (DEL) guidelines in preparing snack menus.
-The DEL recommends snacks that provide different taste experiences develop an interest in eating a variety of nourishing foods that will promote a balanced diet, and provide mid-morning nourishment.
+The DEL recommends snacks that provide different taste experiences to develop an interest in eating a variety of nourishing foods that will promote a balanced diet and provide mid-morning nourishment.
 The school will provide and prepare a daily snack for early learning students.

 CLOTHING, PERSONAL POSESSIONS, AND LOST & FOUND